raccooncow/Control-creation-for-MAYA-Joints/README.md

 # Control-creation-for-MAYA-Joints
-PYTHON igging tool for creating controls and groups for joints in Maya
+PYTHON rigging tool for creating controls and groups for joints in Maya